ipikuka/remark-flexible-code-titles/README.md

 <code class="code-highlight">...highlighted and numbered lines...</code>
 ```

-Further, you can provide the `code title` without any language just after a colon `:`, as well.
+You can provide the `title` without any language just after a colon `:`

 ````markdown
 ```:title